South Australian Cricket Association: Background

 SACA's stated aim is to promote and develop the game of cricket in South Australia.
-The SACA has a membership base of more than 28,000 members and an elected Board which governs the activities of the Association.
+The SACA has a membership base of more than 29,000 members and an elected Board which governs the activities of the Association.

 In 2009, following negotiations with SACA, SANFL and the AFL, Premier Mike Rann announced that the South Australian Government would make an investment of $450 million to redevelop Adelaide Oval in order to improve amenities and enable AFL football to be played there.
 The following year Treasurer Kevin Foley announced that the government contribution would increase to $535 million.
 In 2011 53% of SACA members voted in favour of the redevelopment.

 In Big Bash League and Women's Big Bash League, it is represented by Adelaide Strikers (Men) and Adelaide Strikers (Women) respectively.

-South Australian Grade Cricket League
+South Australian Premier Cricket

-The SAGCL is the state (metro Adelaide) cricket league of South Australia.
+The SA Premier Cricket Competition is the state (metro Adelaide) cricket league of South Australia.
 The league administers structured competitions ranging from SACA's Ray Sutton Shield competition for Under 13's through to the West End A Grade competition.

 Clubs

-There are 13 clubs in the SACA Grade cricket competition.
+There are 13 clubs in the SACA Premier cricket competition.
 All clubs field four senior teams and 12 of the clubs (University being the notable exception) have four junior teams competing in regular weekend competitions.